 Progent offers a variety of consulting services to help you get all the benefits of upgrading to Exchange 2010.
 Progent's engineers can show you how to configure Exchange 2010 and Active Directory to enforce your security policies, deploy Exchange 2010 for non-stop operation, create a disaster recovery strategy that incorporates the advanced backup and restore features of Exchange 2010, and provide mobility consulting by offering services such as iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise to make sure your mobile users have seamless access to all of Exchange 2010's messaging features.
 Progent can also provide consulting services for migrating from Exchange Server 2010 to Exchange 2013 or migrating to Exchange Server 2016.

-Microsoft allows you to create seamless hybrid networks that combine Office 365 and local installations of Exchange.
-This permits you to have certain Exchange mailboxes hosted at your on-premises datacenter and other mailboxes resident on Office 365.
-Progent's certified Exchange consulting team can help you with any facet of planning, integrating and debugging your hybrid Office 365/Exchange solution.
-Progent's Exchange consultants can provide occasional expertise to help you resolve challenging technical issues and also can provide extensive project management outsourcing or co-sourcing to make sure your hybrid Office 365/Exchange solution is completed on schedule and within budget.
-To learn more about Progent's online consulting support for integrating Office 365 and on-premises Exchange systems, see Office 365 integration solutions with on-premises Exchange.
+Microsoft allows you to create transparent hybrid environments that integrate Office 365 and local Exchange deployments.
+This permits you to have specific mailboxes located at your on-premises datacenter and other mailboxes hosted by Office 365.
+Progent's Microsoft-certified Exchange consultants can assist your organization with any phase of planning, implementing and troubleshooting your hybrid Office 365 network.
+Progent's Exchange consultants can deliver occasional support to help you through challenging technical issues and also can provide extensive project management outsourcing or co-sourcing to ensure your hybrid Office 365 initiative is carried out on schedule and within budget.
+For more information about Progent's consulting support for hybrid Office 365 and on-premises Exchange systems, go to Office 365 integration solutions with on-premises Exchange.